smtcoq/smtcoq/README.md

 ##### veriT as a Coq decision procedure

-The `verit_bool` tactic can be used to solve any goal of the form:
+The `verit_bool [h1 ...]` tactic can be used to solve any goal of the form:
 ```coq
 forall l, b1 = b2
 ```
 where `l` is a quantifier-free list of variables and `b1` and `b2` are expressions of type `bool`.
+This tactic *supports quantifiers*: it takes optional arguments which are names of universally quantified lemmas/hypotheses that can be used to solve the goal.

 In addition, the `verit` tactic applies to Coq goals of sort `Prop`: it first converts the goal into a term of type `bool` (thanks to the